charmbracelet/bubbletea/README.md

 ### The Model

-So let's start by defining our model which will store our application's state.
+So let's start by defining our model, which will store our application's state.
 It can be any type, but a `struct` usually makes the most sense.

 ```go